A precessing jet from a supermassive black hole: multi-wavelength observations of S5 1044+71: Discussions and Conclusions

 The combined light curves reveal pronounced long-term variability, characterized by four major episodes of enhanced activity on year-long timescales.
 A time-frequency analysis based on the continuous wavelet transform (CWT), reveals a characteristic timescale of $\sim 1100$ days.
 This timescale is also recovered by the LAT light-curve fitting and is further supported by the recurrence of major $\gamma$-ray outbursts.
 The robustness of this timescale points to a genuine long-term modulation.

 The long-term variability is accompanied by clear MWL correlations.
 Strong flux-flux correlations are observed between the $\gamma$-ray and optical/UV/IR bands, while correlations involving the X-ray emission are significantly weaker, although it is important to underline that X-ray observations are sparser and biased towards the LAT bright states.
 The ZDCF analysis indicates that the optical/UV variations are broadly contemporaneous with the $\gamma$-ray emission within uncertainties, and no significant time lag is detected.
 These results suggest that the dominant variability across the optical to $\gamma$-ray bands is driven by a common mechanism.
+The absence of a significant time-lag in S5 1044+71 between the $\gamma$-ray light curve and the optical to X-ray light curves is consistent with the general behavior observed in many LAT blazars.
+Strong optical/$\gamma$-ray correlations with small or zero delays have been reported both in individual sources and in population studies \citep{Bonning09, Chatterjee12, Cohen14, Hovatta14, deJaeger23}.